abhimanoj4423/PL-Predictions-2022-23/README.md

 * Power BI
 * Bigquery

-If you find an issue or like to subit any improvements to this project, please submit an issue using the issue tab.
+If you find an issue or like to submit any improvements to this project, please submit an issue using the issue tab.